mshanGithub/msbotframework/specs/testing/testing.md

 ### Support engineer scenarios

-1. As a Support engineer, I'd like to be able to execute tests that would alert me if any of the services used by bot are not working or they are degraded.
+1. As a Support engineer, I'd like to be able to execute periodic tests that would alert me if the bot or related services services are not working or they are degraded.
 2. As a Support engineer, I'd like to be able to create a work item in Azure DevOps when a production bot throws an alert.

    The work item should contain a transcript of the conversation that triggered the failure (if available) and other technical information like stack traces and error messages.